 Fungi are one of the oldest living organisms on earth.
 Researchers believe the organisms are closer to animal life than plants.
 However, fungi is neither—it’s in a kingdom of its own.

-So far, scientists have discovered tens of thousands of species—though millions are estimated to exist.
+So far, scientists have discovered tens of thousands of species—though they estimate that millions exist.
 Those include yeast, mold, rusts, mushrooms and more

 Not all are toxic.